How do I change my nameservers?

 Secondary Nameserver: x.dns.netnation.com

-Contact your current nameserver or hosting provider and ask them to switch your nameservers accordingly.
-Note that most providers provide control panel access to update nameservers, so you should be able to do it yourself.
+Contact your domain registrar and ask them to switch your nameservers accordingly.
+Note that most companies provide control panel access to update nameservers, so you should be able to do it yourself.
 Enter/provide the nameservers you see above.

 Please follow the below listed steps if you would like to perform nameserver changes from our end: